Mara (demon): Origin

+While Mara's origin is of Hindu nature, the development of the symbolism of Mara was spread by Buddhism.

 Etymology

 The word Māra comes from the Sanskrit form of the verbal root mṛ.
 It takes a present indicative form mṛyate and a causative form mārayati (with strengthening of the root vowel from ṛ to ār).
 Māra is a verbal noun from the causative root and means 'causing death' or 'killing'.
 It is related to other words for death from the same root, such as: maraṇa and mṛtyu.
 The latter is a name for death personified and is sometimes identified with Yama.

 The root mṛ is related to the Indo-European verbal root *mer meaning "die, disappear" in the context of "death, murder or destruction".
 It is "very wide-spread" in Indo-European languages suggesting it to be of great antiquity, according to Mallory and Adams.

 Four types of Māra

 In traditional Buddhism, four or five metaphorical forms of Māra are given: